 STEM Challenges are terrific ways to help teach your kids about science, technology, engineering and math, all while building their brains and making connections through problem solving.

 This week we studied paper airplanes.
-Every week we do a different challenge with our elementary-aged kiddos.
+Every week we like to do a different challenge with our elementary-aged kiddos.
 I give them a problem or a contest, and they have to figure out how to solve it.
 You would not believe how engaged the kids are in learning when they have a problem to solve!

 Make a paper airplane that can carry a cargo and glide more than ten feet (not be hurled, but actually glide).
 The cargo we decided on was money-coins.
 And the winner is the kiddo who could fly the most money.
 Our winner flew a plane with $5.60!
 Second place winner came in with nearly $3.00 of coins!